 Distribution fees include distribution fees paid to the Company by G.distributors on the Class C shares sold.
 Class C shares have a 12b-1 distribution plan with a service and distribution fee totaling 1%.
-The distributor will advance the first year's commission at the time of the sale and collect the distribution fee monthly based on the daily average AUM during the first year.
+The distributor will advance the first-years commission at the time of the sale and collect the distribution fee monthly based on the daily average AUM during the first year.
 The Company has agreed to reimburse the distributor for the commissions advanced and receives the monthly service and distribution fee in return.
 Amounts paid to the distributor are recorded as contingent deferred sales commissions in the statement of financial condition and amortized over twelve months as advanced commissions in the statement of operations.
 Fees collected may be higher or lower than the amounts advanced as AUM increases or decreases during the period based on the Fund's performance.

-Other income primarily includes interest income earned from cash and cash equivalents and net gain or loss from investments.
+Other income primarily includes interest income earned from cash and cash equivalents.